 RECOMMENDED ACTIONS: The town should continue its relationship with Tree City USA.
 The Peacham Planning Committee, the Fire District, Businesses and Citizens should formulate a game plan for addressing the challenges and opportunities that have been documented in the villages.
-VISION: Maintain the historical character of the village centers.
+VISION: Maintain the historical character of the village centers while encouraging economic and social vitality of Peacham Corner.